department-of-veterans-affairs/vagov-content/pages/burials-memorials/memorial-items/headstones-markers-medallions/types-inscriptions-emblems.md

 </li>
 </ul>

-### Emblems of belief for a Veteran's headstone or marker

-#### What's an emblem of belief?
+## What's an emblem of belief?

 An emblem of belief is an image that represents a Veteran's religious faith or belief system.
-Emblems of belief are inscribed on a Veteran's headstone or grave marker.
+Emblems of belief can be inscribed on a Veteran's headstone or grave marker.

 [View the official list of emblems of belief](https://www.cem.va.gov/cem/hmm/emblems.asp)

-#### Who can request an emblem of belief?

 These people can request an emblem of belief for a Veteran: